FAIRplus/the-fair-cookbook/content/recipes/infrastructure/openrefine-nvt.md

 That is to express the content of the information (entities, attributes, relations, values) via ontologies (when applicable) and, in particular, through URIs.

-Information so processed results in an RDF/Linked Data graph, that can be seen as a specific implementation of a Knowledge Graph (KG in short).
+The processed information in an RDF/Linked Data graph, that can be seen as a specific implementation of a Knowledge Graph (KG in short).
 By virtue of using coherent URIs, different datasets are automatically (logically) merged when represented as a graph.